-Australian firefighters get reprieve after tough night
+Australian firefighters get reprieve ahead of more heat

 - Smoke has drifted across the Pacific, affecting cities in South America, and may have reached the Antarctic, the U.N.’s World Meteorological Organization said.

-Reporting by John Mair and Lidia Kelly; editing by Grant McCool and Sonya Hepinstall
+Reporting by John Mair and Lidia Kelly; Editing by Sonya Hepinstall and Clarence Fernandez